fabalvesfr/princing-card-frontend-mentor-challenge/README.md

 # princing-card-frontend-mentor-challenge
-An implementation of the Frontend Mentor Challenge as part of my journey to full stack web development using traditional box model.
+An implementation of the Frontend Mentor Challenge using traditional box model as part of my journey to full stack web development.